The Petit Lenormand deck is available now. Limited stock

 An early intervention prevents a problem from taking root.

-For health, this combination may refer to a medical gesture or a radical decision made quickly to prevent a fragility from settling in: early treatment, immediate cessation of a harmful substance, enforced change of habit at the first signs.
+For health, this combination may refer to a medical gesture or a radical decision made quickly to prevent a fragility from settling in: early treatment, immediate cessation of a harmful substance, or enforced change of habit at the first signs.
 Child emphasizes that action is taken at the initial stage, before the situation becomes serious.
 Scythe, on the other hand, reminds that the action must be clear, decided, and accepted, even if it seems harsh at the moment.

 Objects